RohanDinesh/CallCentre-Data-Transmission-and-Communication/README.md

 # Call Centre Data Transmission and Communication

-This project briefly explains the concept of OSPF(Open Shortest Path First) protocol and shows its implementation with an use case scenario.
-Here the scenario is communication and transmission of data, within the branches of a call centre.
+This project briefly explains the concept of OSPF(Open Shortest Path First) protocol and shows its implementation with a use case scenario.
+Here the scenario is communication and transmission of data, within the branches of a call center.

 It also illustrates OSPF protocol’s benefits and possible (if any) issues.
 The OSPF Protocol is a dynamic routing protocol which provides a highly